shubhang93/tplagent/README.md

 It is recommended that the `tplagent` process is started under a dedicated user meant for `tplagent`.
 All directories are files created by `tplagent` use the `766` permissions.
 It is also recommended to manage directory permissions as part of setting up the agent to avoid permission errors.

+## Reloading the agent

+Agent can be reloaded by sending a SIGHUP signal to the agent process, if the agent process starts up successfully the PID is stored inside
+`/tmp/tplagent/agent.pid`.
+Agent reloading can be useful to read new config

 ## Configuration explained